TypeRocket/docs/v5/validator.md

 ## Custom Validation Rules

 You will need to extend the `\TypeRocket\Utility\Validators\ValidatorRule` class to create custom rules.
-For example, you might make a variation of the email validation rule:
+You can make a custom validation rule using the Galaxy CLI using the command `php galaxy make:rule <key> <class>`.
+For example, you might make a variation of the email validation rule with `php galaxy make:rule domain_email DomainEmailValidator`:

 ```php
 <?php